nifyacorp/NIFYA-Master/testing-tools/test-results-summary.md

 2. The API itself works correctly with proper headers and body format
 3. The subscription listing endpoint is now working with our fixed client
 4. The database is properly connected and configured
+5. Notifications endpoint is working for entity-specific requests

 Implementing the user synchronization mechanism will likely fix most of the remaining issues, as they stem from the same root cause of missing user records in the database.

 ## Next Steps

 1. **Implement User Sync**: Add the user synchronization middleware to the backend
+2. **Create Migration**: Create a database migration to ensure the users table structure matches what's needed
-2. **Run Tests Again**: Once the fix is deployed, run the tests again to verify
+3. **Run Tests Again**: Once the fix is deployed, run the tests again to verify
-3. **Create Test API Endpoint**: Add a simple API endpoint to manually create test users if needed
-4. **Fix Notification Tests**: Update the notification tests to handle the improved API response format
+4. **Fix Notification Tests**: Update the notification tests to handle timeouts properly